 At first glance, this generator looks almost like some kind of kid’s toy.
 Up close, that bright yellow panel is really very clear and easy to understand with everything clearly labeled.

 - Dual Fuel – Operate your 3400-watt portable generator right out of the box on either gasoline or propane, plus the unit holds 0.6-quarts of oil (recommended 10W-30) and has a low oil shut-off sensor

 Rated for 3100 watts, this generator has enough power to handle a lot.

 It’s an inverter so your sensitive electronics will be protected with that clean energy.

-This is a dual-fuel generator so you can use either gasoline or propane.
+This is a dual-fuel portable generator so you can use either gasoline or propane.